The Vertical Garden

 Wall planters are half-pots or half-baskets attached directly to a wall with brackets.
 They take up very little space and offer a simple design and use.
 Fill them with trailing geraniums in the summer to create the atmosphere of a little Spanish courtyard.

 If your vertical garden runs out of wall space, look to the skies.
 Hanging baskets require only a sturdy nail to swing from; in return, they will drip with greenery and flowers all summer long.
 They are cheap to buy and easy to plant up.
 You will need a few things: the hanging basket itself (bigger is almost always better; the smaller ones dry out fast), a liner of some sort to hold in the compost (real moss pulled up from a lawn works well, but some perfectly respectable fake moss liners are available), a small square cut from a plastic bag, some compost, and some plants.
-If you are planting for food, choose herbs, trailing tomatoes, and strawberries, all of which make brilliant hanging basket inhabitants.
+If you are planting for food, choose herbs like growing epazote or thyme, trailing tomatoes, and strawberries, all of which make brilliant hanging basket inhabitants.
 If all you want from your hanging basket is beauty, choose colorful bedding plants.

 The traditional recipe for a good-looking hanging basket includes particular ingredients: one upright, bushy, colorful star plant (such as a bedding geranium, begonia, or fuchsia); a few complementary secondary flowering plants (such as busy lizzies, nemesia, or pansies); and a few trailing or filler plants (such as petunia, bacopa, or lobelia).
 You can also try less-traditional combinations, such as striking baskets with only one plant – slightly trailing ones work best – or simple combinations of two plants.